BabutaAniket/Elevator_MARL/docs/algo/SCAN.md

 - Stops are determined purely by floor number, not by wait time or urgency

 ## Accuracy to Academic Definition
-✅ **True to Name**: Yes.
+True to Name: Yes.
 This implementation perfectly mirrors **Directional Collective Control (SCAN)**, the industry standard for mechanical elevators.

 ## Strengths
-- ✅ **Deterministic and predictable** — No randomness; easy to verify correctness
+- Deterministic and predictable: No randomness; easy to verify correctness
-- ✅ **Mechanically optimal** — Minimizes reversal overhead
+- Mechanically optimal: Minimizes reversal overhead
-- ✅ **No stutter loops** — Direction-aware boarding prevents infinite loops
+- No stutter loops: Direction-aware boarding prevents infinite loops
-- ✅ **Fair distribution** — All floors get served in a predictable cycle
+- Fair distribution: All floors get served in a predictable cycle
-- ✅ **Low computational overhead** — O(n) per tick
+- Low computational overhead: O(n) per tick

 ## Weaknesses
-- ❌ **No urgency-awareness** — An ancient call at Floor 22 is treated the same as a fresh call
+- No urgency-awareness: An ancient call at Floor 22 is treated the same as a fresh call
-- ❌ **Poor multi-directional performance** — Struggles during lunch rush when demand is scattered
+- Poor multi-directional performance: Struggles during lunch rush when demand is scattered
-- ❌ **Excessive wait times for distant floors** — During high-load periods
+- Excessive wait times for distant floors: During high-load periods
-- ❌ **No load-balancing** — All 8 lifts can sweep in the same direction simultaneously
+- No load-balancing: All 8 lifts can sweep in the same direction simultaneously

 ## Performance Characteristics
 - **Mean Wait Time**: 40–60 seconds (fair but not optimal)